 Cheating: The minimum penalty for cheating on an exam, or plagiarism in the lab, is the assignment of a zero on the assignment in question.

-Additionally, any student caught cheating will not be allowed to drop the class.
+In addition, the grade for the course will be lowered by one full letter grade.
 The matter will be referred to the DeAnza administration for appropriate action and possible further discipline.
+YOU are responsible for understanding the De Anza Academic Integrity policy

 Attendance: I will drop any individual that is not present at the first or second scheduled class meeting.
 It is your responsibility to insure that you have properly dropped this course.
 Your work load, course load, transportation difficulties are all avoidable!
 The message: You must be academically prepared and be committed to this class.
-The failure rate for this class is typically 30-40%.
+The failure rate for this class is typically approximately 30%.
 The common reasons are 1) lack of academic preparation (usually poor algebra skills), 2) lack of study time, or 3) too heavy a course load.